NixOS/nix.dev/maintainers/google-season-of-docs-2023.md

 ## Stretch goal

-Test run the contribution workflow:
+If time and motivation allows, test run the contribution workflow:

-- Pick a learning topic, for example one particular tutorial, which is identified as most impactful for beginners
+- Pick a topic in the learning journey, for example one particular tutorial, which is identified as most impactful for beginners
 - Audit and update or rewrite reference documentation it will be based on
 - Write a tutorial or guide on that topic
   - Leverage previously collected (third-party) materials as much as possible

+Depending on available capacity, the group may create one or multiple articles.
+Authors will consult with the domain experts on a regular basis.

 ## Measure of success